PsiQ/bartiq/docs/concepts/compilation.md

 #### Step 2.1: Constraint validation

-First, Bartiq evaluates the constraints introduced in preprocessing.
+First, `bartiq` evaluates the constraints introduced in preprocessing.
 If any of the constraints is violated, a `BartiqCompilationError` is raised.
 Constraints that are trivially satisfied are dropped from the system, and other constraints are retained.